KFO's

 The Nielsen device, called the Audimeter, is a small black

-wire to all radios and television receivers in a household, and
+attached by wire to all radios and television receivers in a

 the Audimeter method is not infallible.
 There are mechanical